GloryMighty/GloryMighty/README.md

 - 👋 Hi, I’m Slava
 - 👀 I’m interested in AI Automations and Web Development
 - 🌱 I’m currently learning langchain framework on python and javascript
-- 💞️ I’m looking to collaborate on interesting Agentic AI solutions
+- 💞️ I’m looking to collaborate on interesting Web Applications and Agentic AI solutions
 - 📫 Reach me at:
+- vimawebsolutions@gmail.com
+- mamatovviacheslav@gmail.com
+- WhatsApp: + 90 535 676 58 99
    -   X: @allhopeisgo
    - TG: octob3rz
 - ⚡ Fun fact: I escaped Russia 7 days after the start of the war, moved to Georgia from where relocated to Turkey.